-The following measures will be used to assess adherence to study metformin:
+The following measures are used to assess adherence to study metformin prior to discontinuing metformin in January 2021:

 - Inspection of participant's returned pill containers including a pill count to calculate the percent of prescribed medication taken. - A brief, structured interview, during which the case manager will assist participants to identify problems with adherence to metformin and to develop strategies to promote adherence, as needed.